1977–78 NHL season: Regular season

+Andre St. Laurent, who led the Wings to their first playoff appearance since 1970.

 On December 11, 1977, the Philadelphia Flyers' Tom Bladon became the first defenceman in NHL history to score eight points in one game.
 He scored four goals and four assists versus the Cleveland Barons.
 It was 25% of his point total for the entire season.

 The Colorado Rockies qualified for the playoffs for the first time in franchise history.
 They would not make the playoffs again until after the team had moved to New Jersey, in 1988.
 The next time the playoffs came to Colorado would be the Colorado Avalanche's championship season of 1996.